Gandalf0803/CoreNetwork/README.md

 }
 ```
-- ``` suspend fun ``` is keyword of kotlin coroutines so if you want to call api with coroutine then you need using keyword suspend before fun.
+- ``` suspend fun ``` is keyword of kotlin coroutines so if you want to call api with coroutine then you need using keyword suspend before function.
 NOTE: Call API with format request Xml then need using object GenericXmlResponse and the request is JSON then using GenericResponse
-- ```MMListServicesTest ``` is object response once call api successful(call api with format Xml).
+- ```MMListServicesResponse ``` is object response once call api successful(call api with format Xml).
 It needs to extend XmlBaseResponse
-- ```ServerStatusResponse``` is object response once call api succesful(call api with format Json)
+- ```ServerStatusResponse``` is object response once call api succesful(call api with format Json) and need extend BaseResponse

 3. Create file DI or declared dependency for ApiService in your file DI
-You need to create file DI or add 2 lines below in the file DI
 ```kotlin
 val networkDependency = module {
   single(named("Xml")) { provideApi<ApiService>(retrofit = get(named("Xml"))) }
   single{ provideApi<ApiService>(retrofit = get())}
 }
 ```
+You need to create file DI or add 2 lines above to the file DI
 At here definition 2 instances of ApiService.
-With name is Xml then instance of ApiService will call api with format SOAP XML and default for call api REST API
+With name is Xml then instance of ApiService will call api with format SOAP XML and default for call api with REST API

 4. Load module in activity or fragment runs first
 ```kotlin